Our privacy notice

 Providing water or sewerage services

 As a water and sewerage undertaker, we have legal (statutory) obligations to supply water, maintain water quality, promote water efficiency, to maintain adequate drainage and make charges.
 These legal obligations are regulated by OFWAT and our other regulators.
-These obligations include compliance with legislation such as the Water Industry Act 1991, tax laws, and consumer protection laws, as well as the need to provide information to law enforcement agencies or other authorities when we’re required to do so.
+These obligations are derived from and include compliance with all relevant legislation such as the Water Industry Act 1991, our Instruments of Appointment also known as our Licence (as issued by the Secretary of State for the Environment), tax laws, and consumer protection laws, as well as the need to provide information to law enforcement agencies or other authorities when we’re required to do so.

 - Managing enquiries, including customer queries and complaints